paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 Section was formerly set out as a note under [section 7252 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7252&num=0&edition=prelim), The Public Health and Welfare, prior to renumbering by Pub.
 L. 108–136.

 #### Amendments
+2014—Subsec. (b)(3).
+Pub.
+L. 113–291, § 3142(b)(1), struck out “for improving the” after “recommendations” in introductory provisions.

+Subsec. (b)(3)(A).
+Pub.
+L. 113–291, § 3142(b)(2), inserted “for improving the” before “governance”.

+Subsec. (b)(3)(B).
+Pub.
+L. 113–291, § 3142(b)(3), inserted “relating to” before “any other”.

 2013—Pub.
 L. 112–239 amended section generally.
 Prior to amendment, section related to reorganization of field activities and management of national security functions.

 2003—Subsec. (d)(2).
 Pub.
 L. 108–136, § 3141(d)(3)(D), substituted “January 21, 1997,” for “120 days after the date of the enactment of this Act,”.

+#### Clarification of Role of Secretary of Energy
+Pub.
+L. 113–66, div.
+C, title XXXI, § 3141, Dec.
+26, 2013, 127 Stat.
+1069, provided that: “The amendment made by section 3113 of the National Defense Authorization Act for Fiscal Year 2013 (Public Law 112–239; 126 Stat.
+2169) to section 4102 of the Atomic Energy Defense Act ([50 U.S.C.
+2512](./chapter-042-atomic-energy-defense-provisions.md#section-2512)) may not be construed as affecting the authority of the Secretary of Energy, in carrying out national security programs, with respect to the management, planning, and oversight of the National Nuclear Security Administration or as affecting the delegation by the Secretary of authority to carry out such activities, as set forth under subsection (a) of such section 4102 as it existed before the amendment made by such section 3113.”

 <a id="section-2514"></a>
 ## § 2514.
 Restriction on licensing requirement for certain defense activities and facilities

-None of the funds authorized to be appropriated by the Department of Energy National Security and Military Applications of Nuclear Energy Authorization Act of 1981 (Public Law 96–540) or any other Act may be used for any purpose related to licensing of any defense activity or facility of the Department of Energy by the Nuclear Regulatory Commission.
+None of the funds authorized to be appropriated by the Department of Energy National Security and Military Applications of Nuclear Energy Authorization Act of 1981 (Public Law 96–540; 94 Stat.
+3197) or any other Act may be used for any purpose related to licensing of any defense activity or facility of the Department of Energy by the Nuclear Regulatory Commission.

 ### Statutory Notes